 How would the applicant’s perspective coming from a low-income, disadvantaged, marginalized, underrepresented, and/or diverse background contribute to the diversity of the legal profession?

-How well does the application reflect the applicant’s purpose, thoughtfulness, and commitment?
+How well does the application reflect the applicant’s purpose, thoughtfulness, and commitment to the admissions process/working with their consultant?

 How significant an impact could Spivey Consulting Group’s services make on the applicant’s ability to reach their stated goals?